-Australia recognised prior to the outbreak of war in 1939, that a threat was posed by Japan, the third member of the Axis pact with German and Italy.
+Prior to the outbreak of war in 1939, Australia recognised that a threat was posed by Japan, the third member of the Axis pact with German and Italy.

 When the 2nd AIF was raised, one of its four Divisions, the 8th, was sent to Malaya and Singapore for garrison duties there.
 Strategically, Australia pinned its hopes on the Singapore strategy whereby the island would be a fortress protecting British interests from an anticipated seaward attack.
 Coastal artillery, and a naval base from which major British naval units would sortie to defeat the enemy underpinned the plan.
 However it was neither resourced or complete by the end of 1941.

-In addition Australia had interests throughout the region and sought to pteect them.
+In addition Australia had interests throughout the region and sought to protect them.
 When faced with such a dilemma, military planners have three broad options.

 - They can "penny packet" resources to provide token cover of as many of its vital assets as possible hoping to hold the enemy at bay at one or more locations.
 The obvious flaw in this strategy is if they are confronted by a superior force and they can't be reinforced or withdrawn, then propsects are bleak.

 - They can deploy a light 'screening force' forward and hold the bulk of its combat power in reserve, to be deployed once the enemy's main effort is revealed.
 This implies good mobility, effective early warning and excellent intelligence.
 Australian forces in the region had none of those.

 - The third broad option is to choose an area of operations and consolidate and concentrate its available resources where it believes it can engage the enemy and inflict a decisive defeat on the ground of its own choosing, in a either a fixed or mobile defensive stance.